harporoeder/ebpfsnitch/README.md

 ## Disclaimer

-This is an experimental project, and is currently not usable.
+This is an experimental project.
 The security of this application has not been audited by a 3rd party, or even myself.
 There are likely mechanisms by which it could be bypassed.
 Currently the daemon control socket is unauthenticated, and an attacker could impersonate the user interface to self authorize.